-This paper has argued that viable and enduring postal reform in the United States requires a new "governance model" for national postal services.
-Authority over postal services should be reallocated between Congress, the Postal Regulatory Commission, and USPS so that each is assigned responsibility for decisions suited to its nature.
+This chapter has argued that viable and enduring postal reform in the United States requires a new 'governance model' for national postal services.
+Authority over postal services should be reallocated between Congress, the PRC, and USPS so that each is assigned responsibility for decisions suited to its nature.
 At the same time, a new governance model must respond to three overriding imperatives of the market and society.
-First, the financial viability of USPS is dependent on its ability to satisfy the demands of large commercially motivated mailers who can increasingly turn to alternatives to the mail.
+First, the financial viability of USPS is dependent on its ability to satisfy the demands of large commercial mailers who can increasingly turn to alternatives to the mail.
 Second, USPS must continue to provide public services demanded by the American people.
-Third, the postal market is changing so fundamentally and so rapidly that governmental decision-making must stress speed and flexibility.
+Third, the postal market is changing so fundamentally and so rapidly that governmental decision making must stress speed and flexibility.

-Taken together, these observations imply the need for a new governance model for postal services that is as different from the current statute and as the PRA was from prior law.
+Taken together, these observations imply the need for a new governance model for postal services that is as different from the current statute as the PRA was from prior law.
 Congress cannot manage large portions of the business of USPS directly.
 It must become a designer of self-sustaining institutions and a definer of broad social principles.
-USPS should be reestablished as a more professional and less political government corporation, perhaps based on the 1976 act establishing Conrail.
+USPS should be reestablished as a more professional and less political government corporation, perhaps based on the 1976 Act establishing Conrail.
 The reestablished USPS must be capable of producing efficient and innovative commercial products (about 71 percent of USPS revenues) suited to the rapidly changing needs of commercial mailers.
-USPS will continue to be provide public postal services, but Congress must define their objectives more clearly and compensate USPS for net costs sustained.
 The postal monopoly should be ended, and governmental functions of USPS transferred to other bodies.
-The role of the Commission should evolve as well.
+The role of the PRC should evolve as well.
 Regulation of rates and services should be maintained, but simplified.
-Most fundamentally, the Commission should focus on protection of public service products while allowing USPS more flexibility in the production of commercial products.